jmcuneo/a2-shortstack-a25/README.md

 Technical Achievements

-Single Page Application (+5 points)
-The app is a true single-page app: the form for submitting shifts and the results table are both on the same page.
+Single Page Application (+5 points): The app is a true single-page app: the form for submitting shifts and the results table are both on the same page.
 When data is submitted, the server responds with the updated dataset, and the client updates immediately.

-Edit Functionality (+5 points)
-In addition to adding and deleting shifts, users can edit existing data (e.g., fixing hours worked or correcting a tip amount).
+Edit Functionality (+5 points): In addition to adding and deleting shifts, users can edit existing data (e.g., fixing hours worked or correcting a tip amount).
 The server recalculates $ / hour whenever a row is updated.

+Both achievements are fully described here per the updated assignment requirements.

 I will gain 5 points here in class, but I plan on giving this to Pridwin, as it will be useful for us there.

 Design / UX Notes